Octane-Overlay/.github/profile/README.md

 ## Hi there 👋

 Octane Overlay is an open source toolkit for building Rocket League broadcast overlays.
-It connects to Rocket League's native game stats feed and exposes the data as a clean WebSocket API, a typed JavaScript client, and a set of React hooks, so you can build a custom overlay for your stream, tournament, or org in an afternoon instead of a weekend.
+It connects to Rocket League's native game stats feed and exposes the data as a clean WebSocket API, a typed JavaScript client, and a set of React hooks, so you can build a custom overlay for your stream, tournament, or org in minutes not days or weeks.

 ### What's in the box: